Stack Overflow Is Not Dead Yet: Crowd Answers Still Matter: Descriptive analysis

-In Figure \ref{fig:tags} we show the top 10 tags in our complete observation period, as well as top 10 tags from 21/22 and 22/23 periods separately.
+In Figure \ref{fig:tags} we show the top 10 tags in our two-year observation period (Fig. \ref{fig:ttc}), as well as top 10 tags from 22/23 (Fig. \ref{fig:tt}) and 21/22 (Fig. \ref{fig:tc}) only.
 The most frequent tag is \textit{python}, followed by two javascript related tags (\textit{javascript} and \textit{reactjs}), and \textit{java} tag.
-In all cases, we observe a skewed tag distribution, which quickly falls off with higher tag ranks.
-The top 10 tags are quite stable over two periods with two tags dropping from top 10 in 22/23 (\textit{node.js} and \textit{pandas} are replaced by \textit{flatter} and \textit{css}).
+In all cases, we observe a skewed tag distribution as tag volume quickly falls off with higher ranks.
+The top 10 tags are quite stable over two periods with two tags dropping from top 10 in 22/23 (\textit{node.js} and \textit{pandas} are replaced by \textit{flutter} and \textit{css}).
 To further analyze the question categories, we group \textit{javascript}, \textit{reactjs}, \textit{html}, \textit{node.js}, and \textit{css} tags into \textit{web} tag group as they thematically belong to the Web development.
 In Figures \ref{fig:t_web}, \ref{fig:t_python}, \ref{fig:t_java} we show the question volume of the top three tag groups and tags (\textit{web}, \textit{python}, and \textit{java}) and in all three cases, we observe a similar accelerating downwards trend as for aggregated questions and answers.
 The trend change is more prominent for larger question groups, i.e., \textit{web} and \textit{python} tags (see Figures \ref{fig:t_web} and \ref{fig:t_python}) have a stronger negative acceleration, while the trend change is weaker for \textit{java} (cf. Figure \ref{fig:t_java}).
-In addition to these three largest tags groups, we observe a similar relation between the intensity of trend change and the question volume for all other tags from our dataset with smaller groups experiencing a weaker trend change, while larger question volumes generally tend to experience a higher acceleration of an already existing negative trend.
+In addition to these three largest tags groups, we observe a similar relation between the intensity of trend change and the question volume for all other tags with smaller groups experiencing a weaker trend change, while larger question volumes generally tend to experience a higher acceleration of an already existing negative trend.
 Due to the space limitations we do not show here the figures for the remaining tag groups.
 In summary, we observe the same association between the acceleration of the negative trend in question and answer volume even after disaggregation of the data according to their thematic categories.

 We continue and show the question length, measured in the number of lines, in Figures \ref{fig:t_web_lc}, \ref{fig:t_python_lc}, \ref{fig:t_java_lc}.
 Similar to the aggregated questions and answers, we observe the same association between the ChatGPT start and the question length in all tag groups.
 After the launch, we observe a substantial upwards tilt in the weekly averages of question length that persists until the end of our observation period.
 The tilt is more prominent for \textit{web} and \textit{python} tags (Figures \ref{fig:t_web_lc} and \ref{fig:t_python_lc}), but it is still clearly visible also for \textit{java} tag (Figure \ref{fig:t_java_lc}).
 Similar dependence of the intensity of the tilt on the question volume in a given group is visible in the remaining tags, not shown here due to space constraints.
 Hence, a clearly visible shift related to an increasing question length post-ChatGPT is also present in all tag groups.